 - Private student loans may not offer forbearance or deferment option.

 Students may choose any lender when applying for a private loan.
 However, the lender may require you to complete a self-certification form in which you will be required to report your cost of attendance (COA) and any awards received at Walters State.
-This information is available on your StarNET account by selecting Awards/Award for Aid Year.
+This information is available on MyWS by selecting Financial Aid Award Package.
 You may also come by the financial aid office for assistance with this information.

 Private loans may also be referred to as "alternative loans," but please keep in mind that these loans are not Title IV loans.
 Students are subject to the terms of the private lender.
 Students are encouraged to read all disclosures carefully and become well-informed borrowers.